-The social worker must send the IRO the following documents 3 working days before an Initial Review and 5 working days before a subsequent review:
+The social worker must send the IRO the following documents 3 working days before a Review

 Copies of these documents should be brought to the review by the social worker for all review participants or made available electronically or by post

-In addition, the child's social worker should bring to the review any completed consultation documents or direct work with the child indicating their views and wishes.
+In addition, the child's social worker should provide to the review any completed consultation documents or direct work with the child indicating their views and wishes.

 After the review, the social worker is responsible for updating the Care Plan within 10 working days, in relation to any changes to the Care Plan agreed at the review.

-The social worker should also update the Permanence Plan, Health Care Plan and Personal Education Plan as required, and arrange for a Pathway Plan to be completed/updated, if relevant.
+The social worker should also update the Health Care Plan and Personal Education Plan as required, and arrange for a Pathway Plan to be completed/updated, if relevant.